stevekwan/best-practices/javascript/gotchas.md

 In the above example, we don't even need to give the function a name!
 Instead, we execute it once with the () at the end, and forget about it.
 Nobody can ever reference the function again, but _it still exists_.
 And if someone clicks that button, it will still work!

 ### Why does JavaScript have so many different ways to do the same thing?
-Because JavaScript is a poorly designed language in a lot of ways.
+So you can choose which way is best for you.
+Some parts of JavaScript are not designed that well.
 Your best guide to muddle through it is to read [JavaScript: The Good Parts, by Douglas Crockford][good-parts].
 He clearly outlines which pieces of the language you should ignore.

 <!--
 Break into DOM vs straight-up JS?